github/codeql/docs/codeql/codeql-language-guides/customizing-library-models-for-python.rst

 - **html-injection**: A sink that can be used for HTML injection, such as a server response body.
 - **js-injection**: A sink that can be used for JS injection, such as a server response body.
 - **url-redirection**: A sink that can be used to redirect the user to a malicious URL.
-- **unsafe-deserialization**: A deserialization sink that can lead to code execution or other unsafe behaviour, such as an unsafe YAML parser.
+- **unsafe-deserialization**: A deserialization sink that can lead to code execution or other unsafe behavior, such as an unsafe YAML parser.
 - **log-injection**: A sink that can be used for log injection, such as in a **logging.info** call.

 Summary kinds